iancarpenter/PythonFizzBuzz/README.md

 # PythonFizzBuzz
 A solution to the Fizzbuzz challenge using Python

+Uses pytest to prove correctness